 “Hard skills are the foundation of a successful career.
 But soft skills are the cement”

 Five years ago it was normal to have a line at the top of a CV just stating a professional objective.
 What we are seeing now is a marked shift.
 Most companies are less interested, in the early stages of a hiring process at least, in what a candidate wants personally.
-Hiring managers are more focused on the needs of the organisation.
+At this point hiring managers are more focused on the needs of the organisation.
 What does this candidate do well and can he/she do that for us?
 Usually followed by “how quickly?”
 To successfully convey that message a succinct synthesis of your career path is required, joining the dots between hard and soft skills distilling it into a coherent story with a snap shot of any achievements.

 If you do get lucky and speak personally to someone in the hiring process, but are not able to articulate those success stories verbally, you will not continue through the remainder of the process.